hANSIc99/Kraken_C_API/README.md

 ## Usage

-Just include *kraken_api.h* and the source files to your own program.
+Just include *kraken_api.h* in the sources of your own project.

+Get doxygen and create documentation.
+You can get it from here:

+www.doxygen.org

+Once you have run doxygen, look in the documentation of *main.c*, there you can find many examples.

-Look into *main.c* to see how to execute a trade.
+If you dont want to use doxygen, simply look into *main.c* to see how to execute a trade.

 ## ToDo's

 A lot:

 - rework trace/debug output
-- add private user data queries
-- add puplic market data query
+- documentation